tillitis/tkey-verification/README.md

 Done by end user.

-- Recreate and [control](#control) the TKey identity by loading the same app on the same TKey and doing a challenge/response.
+- Recreate and [check](#check-identity) the TKey identity by loading the same app on the same TKey and doing a challenge/response.

 - Verify the TKey identity with a Sigsum proof.